How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Causal tachyon field operator

 Thus we have arrived at a result that in both functions, $\phi^{(+)}(x)$ and $\phi^{(-)}(x)$, the variable $E$, which will be referred to in what follows as a particle energy, is, by the construction, always positive in the preferred reference frame.
 Keeping this in mind, we can write a general solution of (2.2) in an arbitrary frame in the form

 the amplitudes $\phi^{(+)}(k),~\phi^{(-)}(k)$ in the previous expressions for $\phi^{(+)}(x),~\phi^{(-)}(x)$ being replaced, by a procedure of second quantization, by annihilation and creation operators $a(k),~a^+(k)$, respectively, annihilating and creating states with 4-momentum $k$.
-The meanings of the operators $a(k), a^+(k)$ to be the annihilation and creation operators are conserved in an arbitrary frame, even if the energy component of a 4-vector $k$ (i.e. $E$) can become negative in a boosted frame under a suitable proper Lorentz transformation.
+As mentioned in the Introduction, the meanings of the operators $a(k), a^+(k)$ to be the annihilation and creation operators are conserved in an arbitrary frame, even if the energy component of a 4-vector $k^\prime$ in a boosted frame (i.e. $E^\prime$) can become negative under a suitable proper Lorentz transformation.